luckylyk/ncachefactory/readme.md

-#  NCacheManager
+#  NCacheFactory
 for Audodesk Maya 2017 (or higher)
 Author: Lionel Brouyère

 ## Warning
-This is beta, may contains lots of bug or unprevented cases.
+This beta may contains lots of bugs or unprevented cases.
 Feel free to contribute or report bugs.

 ### Description